 It is needless to say that you must display excellent debugging skills as an embedded system software product developer.

-You should not counter any issues in deeply understanding the delicate design patterns of various technology components.
+You should not counter any issues by deeply understanding the delicate design patterns of various technology components.

 There should be no problem in working with a wide range of hardware testing tools as well as knowledge of electronic components.